pevipe/eeg-eye-state-simulator-frontend/README.md

 After so, to build the Docker image simply run `docker build -t <image_name:latest> .` from the root directory of the project.

+> **NOTE**: Make sure not to have the folder `node_modules` generated in the directory `eeg-eye-simulator` before executing the command.
+Otherwise, it will be fully copied and the build will be unefficient.

 ### Run the Docker image
 Once the image has been built, it can be run with `docker run -p 80:80 <image_name:latest>`, and the application will be available at `http://localhost:80`.